jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 What Can Files Be Attached To?
 ==============================

-Besides attaching files or URLs to articles, it is now possible to attach files or URLs to other types of content items such as Sections and Categories (see below).
+Besides attaching files or URLs to articles, it is possible to attach files or URLs to other types of content items such as Categories (see below).
 If appropriate 'Attachments' plugins are installed, it may be possible to attach files or URLs to a wide variety of content items such as user profiles, shopping cart product descriptions, etc.  Basically any content item that is displayed on the